Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-45-we-need-each-other.md

 "Damn, bro," Cook snorted.
 Garaaf ignored him.

-"I’ve spent the last… what, five years?
-I think it’s been about that… Spent them trying to get back in touch with the Clan.
-I have… Fyu’s balls, I have a *lot* of intel on this place.
+"I’ve spent the last... what, five years?
+I think it’s been about that...
+Spent them trying to get back in touch with the Clan.
+I have...
+Fyu’s balls, I have a *lot* of intel on this place.
 But I can’t handle Hunters in close combat unless I get the drop on them alone.
 Which is *fucking* rare."

 "You have a plan?"
 Conley asked, sharply.
 For the first time since they’d come to the Ring he looked something other than melancholy.